HasanNahiyanNobel/Learning-Django/Learning Log.md

 ## 9. Update User Profile
 1. Nothing made sense here, but everything works with a beauty.
 1. Profile picture shown in home page.

+## 10. Create, Update, and Delete Posts
+1. Did some stuffs which I don't understand and changed the ordering of posts with a magical command.